leggsimon/next/docs/developer-guide/qa.md

 a few months.

 We have no automated browser / css visual testing and won’t for Q1.

-There’s an outstanding conversation with the FT service desk about directing error/bugs at the next team.

 We will try maintain an uptime of around 99.5% (frontend stack) during Alpha.